Herbert, Count of Schallenberg

 Count Herbert Erwin Joseph Anton von Schallenberg (Herbert Graf von Schallenberg; 29 March 1901 – 26 March 1974), officially known as Herbert Schallenberg from 1919, was an Austro-Hungarian count, lawyer, diplomat and industrialist.
 He was the Austrian consul-general in Prague in the 1930s.

 He was born in Vienna as a member of the comital branch of the noble Austro-Hungarian Schallenberg family.
 In September 1927 in the Church of Saint Nicholas in Prague, he married Elisabeth Helene Koch, daughter of the German Ambassador to Prague Walter Koch.

-He was the father of the diplomat Wolfgang Schallenberg and the grandfather of the Chancellor of Austria, Alexander Schallenberg.
+He was the father of the diplomat Wolfgang Schallenberg and the grandfather of acting Chancellor of Austria, Alexander Schallenberg.